 The college has counsellors (including psychologists) who are available to help students and their families.
-Our wellbeing team includes a paediatric occupational therapist, an educational psychologist and speech pathologist who are available for consultations, which may be eligible for Medicare rebates.
-Click here to discover their specialised skills.
+Our wellbeing team includes a paediatric occupational therapist and an educational psychologist who are available for consultations, which may be eligible for Medicare rebates.

 There are some terrific online and phone resources if you need help and advice.
 Click here to check them out.

-Any student who is being bullied or who has seen bullying should speak to their house coordinator.
-If, however, for whatever reason they feel uncomfortable about this, they can email our child safety team firstname.lastname@example.org to alert us to any behaviours at school or online that they believe are having a negative effect on themselves or another student.
+Any student who feels unsafe or has been made to feel unsafe, should speak to their house leader.
+If, however, for whatever reason they feel uncomfortable about this, they can email our child safety team email@example.com to alert us to any behaviours at school or online that they believe are having a negative effect on themselves or another student.